Boundary null controllability of degenerate heat equation as the limit of internal controllability: Further extensions and open questions

 where $a$ is a positive continuous function on $[0,1]$ that satisfies the following hypothesis

 In this work we deal with the particular case where $a(x)=x^\alpha$, but there are no significant changes to adapt our computations to deal with problem \eqref{gdcp}.
-So, Theorem \ref{main} can be extend naturally to problem \eqref{gdcp}.
+So, Theorem \ref{main} can be extended naturally to the problem \eqref{gdcp}.